qmk/qmk_firmware/keyboards/keebio/quefrency/keymaps/varun-balaji/qmk_wizardry.md

 [x] better places for "-", "=", "[", "]", "\"
 [x] media keys
 [x] double tap shift for caps lock

-[ ] double tap esc/ctrl/caps for caps lock? might not be the best

-[ ] one shot shift

-[ ] double tap: alt tab, double tap and hold: alt

-[ ] layer locking with tap dance?

-[ ] alt tab with w instead of tab or override v to be tab with home row mods gacs

-[ ] home row mods:
+[x] home row mods:
     - press and release before tapping term ends is tap
     - press and release after tapping term ends is tap
     - press after tapping term ends along with another keypress is hold+key
-    - tap and then hold triggers the tap key repeated

-[ ] shift modtapped with a thumb key? maybe space or backspace
+    - tap (press and release) and then hold triggers the tap key repeated (for everything except left homerow mods and ';') [x] shift modtapped with a thumb key? maybe space or backspace [ ] layer locking with tap dance?

-[ ] miryoku layout
+[ ] double tap: alt tab, double tap and hold: alt
+[ ] double tap esc/ctrl/caps for caps lock? might not be the best [ ] one shot shift
+[ ] alt tab with w instead of tab or override v to be tab with home row mods gacs [ ] miryoku layout
 [ ] callum layout
 [ ] sofle layout
 [ ] play with tap dance
 [ ] triple tap shift for caps word?
 [ ] mod-tap shift to something: space cadet shift?: open brackets on left shift and close on right